| | Phantom Black Dogs (Black Shuck)

 as a standing flame.
 Flames and scorched earth being another

+aspect associated with sightings.
 Black dogs are also seen as guardians of treasure, especially

 in Scotland.
 A black dog was said to guard treasure buried